Updated on

 Whether you need a lightweight CRM, a full practice management platform, or a flexible layer on top of existing tools, the goal is the same: clearer visibility, fewer manual handoffs, and less time spent chasing information.

-Instead of forcing your team into another rigid system, build CRM workflows that match how your accounting team already works with Softr’s free CRM template.
+Instead of forcing your team into another rigid system, build CRM workflows that match how your accounting team already works with Softr’s free CRM template, or describe the CRM you need to the AI Co-Builder and adjust the result from there.

 Frequently asked questions